jscottbranson/rippled-livenet-monitor/README.md

 5. Retry sending messages that fail (by piping them back into the queue).
 6. Support Discord, Slack, Mattermost, and email notifications.
 7. Notify validator subscribers if their ephemeral key changes.
+8. Write a function to scrub sensitive notification data from logging.

 ## Notifications
 If enabled in `settings.py`, notifications will be sent at the following times: